 We may require you to make this request in writing.
 There may be an administration fee for this service, depending on the nature of access required.

 If you feel any of the personal information we hold about you is inaccurate or incomplete, please let us know.
-It is our policy to note your corrections and add them to your records.
+We will take all reasonable steps to note your corrections and add them to your records.
 In accordance with good clinical practice, we do not erase the original record.

 Retention of records

 We want to make sure your expectations about your privacy protection are the same as ours.
-If you have any concerns, please discuss them with your doctor or any member of our staff.
+If you have any concerns, please discuss them with your doctor.

 You may also complain to: